Sink Connector Development Guide

 3. Process Records

-Purpose: Transform a single message and write to external system.
+Purpose: Transform a runtime-managed batch and write it to the external system.

 What to do:

-- Extract data - Already deserialized by runtime
+- Inspect the batch - Records are already deserialized by the runtime

 SinkRecord API: